Algeria–Morocco border

-The Algeria–Morocco border is 1,427 km (887 mi) in length and runs from Mediterranean Sea in the north, to the tripoint with Western Sahara in the south.
+The Algeria–Morocco border is 1,559 km (887 mi) in length and runs from the Mediterranean Sea in the north, to the tripoint with Western Sahara in the south.

 The border has been officially closed to all travel since 1994, although clandestine crossings are common, especially for drug trafficking.

 Description

 The boundary starts in the north on the Mediterranean Sea just west of Marsa Ben M'Hidi; it then proceeds overland toward the south via a series of irregular lines, veering slightly to the southeast.
 Near the Moroccan town of Figuig it veers sharply to the west, proceeding then in a broadly south-westerly direction via a series of straight and irregular lines.
 Upon reaching the Draa River the border then follows this for some distance, before veering sharply to the south, whereupon a straight north–south line proceeds for 116 km (72 mi) down to the Western Sahara tripoint.